A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 Stanwyck is my hero, and Criterion also has my favorite performance with The Lady Eve, but this combo of Stanwyck and Mann is wonderful.
 Now Criterion really needs to add some Mann/Alton films.
 They understood the dark both visually and thematically like no others.

 It's tough to pick a Fassbinder film, but this is one of the films in the collection that kept me thinking for long after the disc stopped playing.
 Ali: Fear Eats the Soul left me feeling for long after, but this was an intellectual experience like few others.
 I saw it on a non-Criterion version first, and the subtitles for the radio broadcasts are a testament to the power of a good Criterion release changing the entire experience and understanding of a film.
+Now I wish I could afford to buy this OOP set so I don't have to keep checking it out from the library.

 Criterion has single-handedly convinced me of the power of Blu-ray.
 And this is one powerful argument.
 Wenders' road trilogy MUST be released (now that Alice in the Cities is on Hulu I'm confident).
 But I included this one because it is one I had seen on another cheap DVD copy multiple times before the beautiful Criterion Blu-ray.
 Criterion managed to make me even more moved and blown away by this great film.